 - Follow up with the customers – After offering solutions you can follow up with your customers to make sure they are happy with the resolution or not.
 Following up shows that you care for your customers.

-- Meet and exceed customer expectations – Never miss out on a chance to meet or exceed your customer expectations.
+- Meet and exceed customer expectations – Never miss out on a chance to meet or exceed your customer expectations, even in situations where you intend to say no to customers.
 You can send a thank you or provide early access to new features.

 - Apologize your customers – You can calm down a frowning customer with a sincere apology.
 Always say sorry for your mistake if delayed to acknowledge or resolve the customer complaint.